mmjd/mmjd-gulp-este/README.md

 - watch

 ## Notes
-Bump tasks is still using gulp-git 0.3.6, because 0.4.x introduces some bugs, which were still not resolved.
+Bump tasks is still using gulp-git 0.3.6, because 0.4.x introduces bugs, which still are not resolved.

 ## License